-May 30, 2006 -- Youths withmay see hostility in faces that look blank to other people, new research shows.
+May 30, 2006 -- Youths with bipolar disorderbipolar disorder may see hostility in faces that look blank to other people, new research shows.

 A new study shows that bipolar youths are more likely than others to see hostility in and fear neutral faces.

-The study comes from Brendan Rich, PhD, and colleagues, who work at the National Institute of anxiety program.
-Their study appears in Proceedings of the National Academy of Sciences.'s mood and
+The study comes from Brendan Rich, PhD, and colleagues, who work at the National Institute of Mental HealthMental Health's mood and anxiety program.
+Their study appears in Proceedings of the National Academy of Sciences.

 The study included 22 bipolar youths aged 9-17 years (average age: 14) and 21 youths without bipolar disorder.